Eyreon/FLsun-V400/README.md

 # Special thanks go to the following people:

-- Amazon62 for the door design and testing, support him here: https://www.printables.com/social/308844-amazon62/about
+- Amazon62 for the door design and testing, support him [here](https://www.printables.com/social/308844-amazon62/about)
-- @Johnjacky for the enclosure panels and risers, support him here: https://www.printables.com/social/346712-johnjacky/about
+- @Johnjacky for the enclosure panels and risers, support him [here](https://www.printables.com/social/346712-johnjacky/about)
-- @Dennis G. Gignac for making a great tutorial on belt tensioning.
+- @Dennis G. Gignac for making a great [tutorial](https://www.youtube.com/watch?v=DR-R_uKlo0A) on belt tensioning.
-- A special thanks to @danorder for completely tuning this machine for crazy detail: https://github.com/danorder
+- A special thanks to [@danorder](https://github.com/danorder) for completely tuning this machine for crazy detail.
-- Thanks for the work on the guide to get the stock image up to vanilla Klipper: https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad
+- Thanks for the work on the guide to get the stock image up to vanilla Klipper [Guilouz](https://github.com/Guilouz/Klipper-Flsun-Speeder-Pad)